MikeAvgeros/fitz-composer/README.md

 ## Responsiveness

-I have tested how responsive my website is by using Google Development Tools, Am I Responsive and Techsini?
+Since I haven't used Bootstrap, I have been constantly testing how responsive my website is by using Google Development Tools, [Am I Responsive](http://ami.responsivedesign.is/) and [Techsini Multi Device Mockup Generator](https://techsini.com/multi-mockup/index.php)

 -   ### Google Development Tools